John Adams

 Creative Chair: Los Angeles Philharmonic

 As a conductor Adams has led the world’s major orchestras, programming his own works with a wide variety of repertoire ranging from Beethoven, Mozart and Debussy to Sibelius, Ives, Carter, Glass and Ellington.
 Among his honorary doctorates are those from Yale, Harvard, Northwestern and Cambridge universities and from The Juilliard School.
 A provocative writer, he is author of the highly acclaimed autobiography Hallelujah Junction and is a frequent contributor to The New York Times Book Review.
-Since 2009 Adams has been Creative Chair of the Los Angeles Philharmonic
+Since 2009 Adams has been Creative Chair of Los Angeles Philharmonic.

 Show More

 Born and raised in New England, Adams learned the clarinet from his father and played in marching bands and community orchestras during his formative years.
 He began composing age ten and his first orchestral pieces were performed while he was still a teenager.
-Moving to the San Francisco area in the early 1970’s Adams developed longstanding relationships with both the San Francisco Symphony and the Los Angeles Philharmonic.
+After graduation from Harvard University he relocated to California where he has lived ever since.
+In 2019 he was the recipient of both Spain’s BBVA ‘Frontiers of Knowledge’ award and Holland’s Erasmus Prize “for notable contributions to European culture, society and social science”, and in 2021 he was appointed ‘Honorary Academician’ by the General Assembly of the Academicians of Santa Cecilia.
+He received the 2021 Ditson Conductor’s Award from Columbia University in recognition for his “exceptional commitment to American composers.”

-In salute of Adams’ 75th anniversary in 2022, Nonesuch Records released the 40-disc John Adams Collected Works, a box set of recordings spanning more than four decades of the composer’s career with the label.
-Also available as a box set is the Berliner Philharmoniker’s John Adams Edition, a CD and DVD collection comprising seven of his works, conducted by Rattle, Dudamel, Petrenko, Gilbert and Adams.
+In salute of Adams’s 75th anniversary in 2022, Nonesuch Records released the 40-disc John Adams Collected Works, a box set of recordings spanning more than four decades of the composer’s career with the label.
+Also available as a box set is the Berliner Philharmoniker’s ‘John Adams Edition’, a CD and DVD collection comprising seven of his works, conducted by Rattle, Dudamel, Petrenko, Gilbert and Adams.

 Gallery